The two pole endorsement option applies to the majority of the 8,000 fishing lakes, ponds and reservoirs in Washington State.

 For more information call WDFW’s licensing department at (360) 902-2464.

 Two-pole fishing is allowed on most lakes, ponds and reservoirs across the State.
 There are bodies of water that are excluded from the use of the two-pole endorsement because of conservation and fishery management goals.
 For most lakes, ponds and reservoirs the two pole fishing rules will not change on a yearly basis, but the list can and will change to take advantage of abundant fish numbers or to help assist with fishery management goals.
-To ensure that a two-pole endorsement for any water is valid, always consult your Washington Sport Fishing Rules pamphlet.
+To ensure that a two-pole endorsement for any water is valid, please check the Two-Pole Endorsement exclusion list.

 Criteria for excluded lakes, ponds and reservoirs: